 Applications are accepted three times a year.
 The main application is available on or around September 1.
 Spring application is available at the start of the Spring semester.
 A Summer Care Grant Program application is available in May.

 What is the child’s age range for eligibility?

 Student-parents must meet eligibility criteria to receive an award.
 Please see application on the Students with Families website for complete listing.

-The Student Child Care Grant Program is one of the many ways Cornell supports student-parents.
+The Student-Parent Dependent Care Grant Program is one of the many ways Cornell supports student-parents.
 (See the Students with Families website for a complete list of benefits that support student-families.)